-The type(s) of approval/certification listed at 454 CMR 28.06(1)(a) through (d) for which the applicant is applying.
+The type(s) of approval/certification listed at 454 CMR 28.06(2)(a) through (d) for which the applicant is applying.

+A list of the states in which the applicant holds, or has held, a license or certification, accreditation, or other approval for Asbestos Analytical Services.

 Corporate Articles of Organization and a Certificate of Good Standing issued by the Massachusetts Secretary of the Commonwealth or a business certificate, if applicable, for the Asbestos Analytical Service of the applicant issued by the city or town where the business is located.

 A certified and notarized statement by a Responsible Person of the applicant that the applicant has paid all tax obligations current and due to the Commonwealth as of the date of application.